-- first primary immunisation visit (usually at age 8 weeks) - second primary immunisation visit (usually at age 12 weeks) - third primary immunisation visit (usually at age 16 weeks)
+- first primary immunisation visit (usually at age 8 weeks) - second primary immunisation visit (usually at age 12 weeks) - third primary immunisation visit (usually at age 16 weeks) - fourth dose at 18 months (from 1 January 2026, for children born on or after 1 July 2024)

 Note: immunisation may be brought forward to commence no earlier than 6 weeks of age and an interval of not less than 3 weeks (for one dose only) when required, for instance due to impending travel to an endemic country.
-A 4 week interval is otherwise advised between all primary doses.
+A 4 week interval is otherwise required.